jharwell/sierra/docs/src/plugins/engine/argos/index.rst

 stage 2, which can then be rendered into per-run videos during stage 4 (see :ref:`plugins/prod/render` for more details).

+..
+IMPORTANT:: During stage 1
+               :ref:`--engine-vc<src/reference/cli:sierra---engine-vc>` causes
+               the ARGoS Qt/OpenGL ``<visualization>`` subtree to be added to the
+               :ref:`--expdef-template<src/reference/cli:sierra---expdef-template>`
+               when generating experimental inputs; it is removed otherwise.
+If ``<visualization>`` already exists, it is removed and re-created.

 To use:

 - Install :program:`Xvfb` so that it can installed/can be found by the shell